Fyffes Progress in Honduras

 Are there unions at Fyffes Honduran operations?

 There are two unions on our farms in Choluteca: SITRASURAGROH and SITRAMELEXA at the Suragroh and Melon Export farms respectively.
 These unions were granted legal authority by the Honduran Ministry of Labour in 2018 to represent workers on our farms.
 These unions held elections for their Boards of Directors in April 2022 during their general assemblies and their members elected boards of directors that are compliant with all Articles of the Honduran labour code, including Article 511, which stipulates they must not be ‘personas de confianza’ as well as compliant with ILO Conventions.
-They concluded CBA negotiations and the CBAs came into force during the 2022/2023 season.
+They concluded CBA negotiations and the CBAs came into force during the 2022/2023 season and apply for three years.
 Over 90% of employees have chosen to be represented by either of these two unions depending on whether they are employed by Melon Export or Suragraoh.

 These unions are affiliated with FESITRANH, a federal union organisation.